Min Chung Sik: Era of portrait photography from 1910 to 1920

 Between 1910 and 1920, the various photograph works he produced proved his penchant for creating documentary photography.
 Up until the 1940s, his works include photographs of Yeondong Church, Western-style wedding ceremonies, scenic panoramic photographs of Seoul, and self portraits.
-These include his a portrait of a young boy, the Magican Series, Yeondong Church, Wedding Ceremonies, and a mini-scale of a still life replicating Mount Geumgang.
-Overall, Ch'ung Sik's photography exhibit can be split into two types of styles.
 The continual photography focuses on capturing places and events.
 This allowed Min to capture and experiment with the moments and perspective of everyday life and culture in a modernizing, yet colonized era.

 This photo was taken with friends on April 24, 1906, before Min left to study abroad.
 In the photo, it is presumed that the person on the far right wearing glasses, holding a cane, and wearing Western-style shoes is Min Chu'ng-sik.

 This portfolio of camera work was published in conjunction with the exhibition called 'The Five Forerunners of Korean Modern Photography' at the Museum of Photography, Seoul.
 The first generation of photographers are considered as having strongly influenced the history of Korean photography.
 Among many different artists, this volume takes a closer look at Min Ch'ung-Sik active years during the era of portrait photography (1910s to 1940s).
 Min's exhibition included in this photography catalog discusses the era of portrait photography.
 During the first half of the twentieth century, Min Ch'ung-Sik heavily influenced the history of Korean photography during Japanese colonization.